needle-mirror/com.unity.test-framework.performance/Documentation~/reference.md

 # Reference

-This section contains a reference for attributes and classes the Performance Testing Extension supports.
+This section contains a reference for attributes and classes the Performance Testing Package supports.

 ## Test Attributes
 **[Performance]** - Use this with  `Test` and `UnityTest` attributes.
 It will initialize necessary test setup for performance tests.